elehcimd/pynb/README.md

     a + b
 ```

-The names of the parameters of the `cells` function are mapped to command line arguments.
+The names of the function parameters are mapped to command line arguments.
 In the example above, we have two arguments `a` and `b`.
 This notebook is composed by five (5) cells: `[md, py, py, md, py]`.
 At runtime, the parameter values are injected into the notebook as an additional Python cell.
 If the first cell is a Markdown cell, the new parameters Python cell is injected after it.

 Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
 Markdown text delimiters serve also as cell separators.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

+The default name for the notebook function is `cells`.
+A Python module can contain several Python functions defining multiple noetbooks.
+You can find some examples in the (notebooks)[https://github.com/minodes/nbpymd/tree/master/notebooks] directory.

 ### The `nbapp` command line tool